Western Illinois University: Macomb Campus

 University Housing and Dining Services: Housing contracts, roommates, visitor, internet access, phones, fridges, and residence life policies are just some of the information that is available

-Student Development and Orientation: Academic success and personal development, emergency and crisis follow-up assistance, student absence, total university withdrawal are some of the services provided
+Student Development Office: Academic success and personal development, emergency and crisis follow-up assistance, student absence, total university withdrawal are some of the services provided

 The Beu Health Center: For all things medical related